Quickstart

 - A blank project to play with.

-- Drop in the file, pick the Supplier, set the Effective date, and click Start Import.
+- Drop in the file, pick the Supplier, set the Price date (defaults to today).
+Upload starts automatically.

-- When extraction finishes, review each row, fix any pack/unit mistakes, and click Confirm Import.
+- When extraction finishes, click Review to inspect each row, fix any pack/unit mistakes, and commit.

 Full guide: Importing price sheets.

-- Use the toolbar to measure Area, Length, or Count.
-Each shape lands in a Takeoff Group.
+- Click a drawing to open the viewer.
+Use the toolbar to measure Area, Length, or Count.

 Full guide: Measuring.